 OMA DM 1.3 can also configure devices with DM Client using the ClientAPI between DM Client and the local application.
 With the local application defined by oneM2M, devices can be configured using service layer protocols.

-6.2.3 BBF TR069
+6.2.3 BBF TR-069

 TR-069 provides PARTIAL support for this requirement.